-The purpose of this report is to consider the significant environmental effects at the scale of the RBD.
-We have considered the environmental effects of the measures within management catchments and identified those that are significant for the RBD.
+The purpose of this report is to consider the significant environmental effects at the scale of the River Basin District.

 The RBMP is fundamentally a plan to improve the water environment.
 As a result it can be anticipated that the significant environmental effects are most likely to be positive and the risk of significant adverse effects occurring is considered to be low.
-Nevertheless, the focus on the water environment does mean that it has the potential to have intended or unintended consequences for people and the wider environment.
+Nevertheless, the focus on the water environment does mean that it has the potential to have intended or unintended consequences for people or the wider environment.
 These may be positive, for example by improving recreational opportunities in an area; or may be negative, for example risk harming historic features.
 We have used the Strategic Environmental Assessment to anticipate these effects and ensure the plan addresses negative effects as well as generating broader benefits to the wider environment.